iamshishirgaire/IOE-Syllabus-Data/faculties/industrial/5sem/e1/power_plant_engineering.md

-# Syllabus

-## POWER PLANT ENGINEERING

-**Course objective**

-After completion of the subject student will be able to gain basic knowledge of the design and operation of the power plants of the industrial application.

-**Course Outline**

 1. **Layout Of Power Plant (3 Hours)**
     - Layouts of Steam, hydel, diesel, MHD, nuclear and gas turbine power plants
     - Combined power cycles